Land Use Planning Services

 Land Use Planning Interactive Map

-This map provides Official Plan, Zoning By-Law, Development Activity and Heritage Properties information.
+This map provides Official Plan, Zoning By-Law, Development Activity, and Heritage Properties information.

 Comments